 \begin{enumerate}

-\item \textit{The second law imposes no restrictions on which measurements can be realized}.
-In other words, any measurement allowed by quantum theory (whether efficient or not) can also be implemented in a way that is consistent with the second law of thermodynamics.
-However, the second law does impose constraints on how these measurements can be implemented (Lemma~\ref{lemma:compatibility-second-law}).
-Specifically, for any measurement, there always exists a unitary interaction model that complies with the second law.

-\item If the third law is also required to hold, which demands that the apparatus be prepared in a full-rank state, then \textit{no standard unitary interaction model can result in quasicomplete measurements, let alone efficient ones} (\thmref{thm:bistochastic-third-law-purity-preserving-nogo}).

-\item If the mechanism establishing the correlations between the system and the apparatus---the latter prepared in a full-rank state---is a strictly positive, non-bistochastic (and thus, non-unitary) channel, then efficient measurements are possible \textit{if and only if the corresponding observable is strictly positive} (Theorem~\ref{thm:quasicomplete-existence}).
-That is, while projective von Neumann--L\"uders measurements of (non-trivial) observables remain categorically forbidden as fundamentally incompatible with the third law, square-root (i.e., generalized L\"uders) measurements of unsharp POVMs are allowed.
-But in such a case, the measurement model is compatible with the second law of thermodynamics only if viewed \textit{as a whole}, i.e., as an intrinsically \textit{non-purifiable} process.
+\item If thermodynamic closure is carried out at the level of the \textit{instrument}, so that during measurement the system being measured does not exchange heat with the external environment, then \thmref{thm:efficient-instrument-both-laws} shows that such an adiabatically implemented instrument is thermodynamically consistent if and only if the Shannon entropy of the outcome probability distribution exceeds the Groenewold-Lindblad-Ozawa information gain, and at least one operation of the instrument is strictly positive, i.e., it maps all full-rank states to full-rank states.
+As a direct consequence, an observable admits an efficient measurement if and only if at least one effect in its range is strictly positive.
+That is, while projective von Neumann--L\"uders measurements of (non-trivial) observables are categorically forbidden as fundamentally incompatible with thermodynamics, square-root (i.e., generalized L\"uders) measurements of some unsharp POVMs are allowed.

+\item If thermodynamic closure is carried out at the level of the \textit{measurement process}, so that no heat is exchanged with the external universe during the state preparation of the apparatus, the premeasurement interaction between system and apparatus, and the pointer objectification mechanism acting on the apparatus, then the measurement process is thermodynamically consistent if and only if the premeasurement interaction is a bistochastic channel---for example, a unitary channel---and the measuring apparatus is prepared in a full-rank state. \thmref{thm:bistochastic-third-law-purity-preserving-nogo} shows that for any non-trivial observable, a thermodynamically consistent adiabatically implemented measurement process cannot result in a quasicomplete measurement, let alone an efficient one.

 \end{enumerate}